Enryun/Common_SwiftUI/README.md

 - `content`: A closure returning the content of the view.

 On appear, `RootView` automatically checks for an existing overlay window and, if none is found, creates and displays a new one, allowing for content like `Toast` or `Alert` to be shown on top of the primary view hierarchy.

+Example 1:

+Use this solution to seamlessly integrate custom alerts into any SwiftUI view, enhancing user interaction and providing a dynamic and adaptable alerting solution.

 ## Button